Transcendence and linear relations of $1$-periods: The Setting

-Recall the map $I$ from Section~\ref{ssec:exp} which assigns to a path or more generally a chain in a complex Lie group an element of the complex Lie algebra.
-Given a path $\gamma:[0,1]\to C^\circ$, we put
+In Section~\ref{ssec:paths} we introduced the map $I$ which assigns to a path or more generally a chain in a complex Lie group, an element of the complex Lie algebra.
+Given a path $\gamma:[0,1]\to C^{\circ,\an}$, we put